bagisto/bagisto-docs/src/advanced/cache-strategy.md

 ResponseCache::clear();
 ```

+For a package that renders inside a cached page, use `Webkul\FPC\FullPageCache::willCache()` in the view to decide whether to emit a replacer placeholder instead of live content.

-For repository-level cache, simply using the repository pattern ensures automatic invalidation.
-If you bypass the repository and use Eloquent directly, cached data may become stale.
+For repository-level cache, writing through a cached repository ensures automatic invalidation.

 ## Cache Configuration for Production